Summit County Bike Guide: Oro Grande Trail (video)

 Extensions: Summit County recpath, Tenderfoot Trail

-SUMMIT COUNTY — Known as one of the first local mountain biking trails ready to ride in May, the Oro Grande Trail is a solid early-season riding option for anyone who just needs to pedal after a long, snowy winter.
-Following an aspen-covered hillside above Lake Dillon, this ride offers panoramic views of both the Tenmile and the Gore ranges.
+SUMMIT COUNTY — Known as one of the first local mountain biking trails ready to ride in May, the Oro Grande Trail follows an aspen-covered hillside above Lake Dillon, this ride offers panoramic views of both the Tenmile and the Gore ranges.
 It’s also in a prime location for riding on your lunch break or immediately after work, though it tends to get a bit packed on weekends thanks to the connected Dillon disc golf course and a nearby pump track.

 [iframe width=”640” height=”360” src=”https://www.youtube.com/embed/DjsDx6JS5fE?list=PL2_3maCYkXnGp8bzScs9S_dI3SlpFalfe” frameborder=”0” allowfullscreen></iframe]